 How do I start a divorce?

-Divorce proceedings are issued online using the government’s divorce portal.
+Divorce proceedings are issued online using HMCTS’s government’s divorce portal.

 All applications are now prepared on a ‘no-fault‘ basis as a result of the new divorce legislation which came into force on 6th April, 2022.
-This means you are no longer required to provide a reason or appoint blame in respect of the breakdown of the marriage.
+This means that there is no longer a requirement to provide a reason or apportion blame in respect of the breakdown of the marriage.

 What happens next?